 Purchase Power Agreements (PPAs) Or Leases

 With solar PPAs and leases, a third party owns the system, and your client merely pays for the energy produced from it or rents the solar equipment.
-Typically, these systems are installed for no money down by the party using the electricity.
+Typically, these solar panels for commercial buildings are installed for no money down by the party using the electricity.

 Solar Loans

-There are a variety of loan programs that can help finance a solar system.
+There are a variety of loan programs that can help finance solar panels for commercial buildings.
 In addition, there are certain loans that might be available to commercial solar customers that aren’t available to residential clients.

 For example, the Small Business Administration can guarantee loans for small businesses.
 The benefits of SBA loans are that they can have long repayment terms and low rates, but the application process can be quite rigorous.
 Another option is equipment loans, but businesses may be required to come up with a cash down payment.